fortrabbit/docs/10.objects/events.md

 ---
 reviewed:      2023-08-06 12:18:35
 title:         Events
-excerpt:       Audit log for all
+navigation.excerpt:       Audit log for all
 lead:          Events capture activities by people on the fortrabbit hosting platform.
 ---